g-poveda/seq_dec_mak/scheduling_newcourse/readme.md

     - https://github.com/google/or-tools/tree/stable/examples/python
     - Go through the full guide : https://developers.google.com/optimization/cp/cp_solver, and notably on the scheduling focused examples (https://developers.google.com/optimization/scheduling)
-- If you want to try another solving philosophy : https://www.hexaly.com/docs/last/exampletour/index.html For further information please contact g-poveda via issues in this repo.
+- If you want to try another solving philosophy : https://www.hexaly.com/docs/last/exampletour/index.html

+For further information please contact g-poveda via issues in this repo or if you have his personal contact.